Fraunhofer Institute for Toxicology and Experimental Medicine ITEM#

 - The referring website (referring URL)

-- To enable the use of the website (link connection [forward setup])
+- To enable the use of the website (connection setup)

 - Administration of the network infrastructure

-- Appropriate technical and organisational measures to ensure IT systems and data security commensurate with the available state of the art technology
+- Appropriate technical and organizational measures to ensure IT systems and data security taking into account the state-of-the-art technology

 - To offer user-friendly service